afm-sayem/movie-store/README.md

 ## Movie Store

 Movie store is a boilerplate for frontend single page application projects.
-It uses [Aurelia](http://aurelia.io) and [Bulma](http://bulma.io)
+It uses [Aurelia](http://aurelia.io) and [Bourbon](http://bourbon.io).

-The components and files are grouped by feature than the function of the file.
+For getting the API, checkout [ground-zero](http://github.com/afm-sayem/ground-zero).